All About Francophone Mobility Program

 The Francophone Mobility program was created to promote French skills and support the growth of Francophone communities outside Quebec by attracting more French speaking immigrants.

-It allows Canadian companies to hire workers without a Labour Market Impact Assessment.
-It helps Canada stay bilingual and diverse by attracting workers who speak French.
+It allows Canadian companies to hire French speaking skilled workers without a Labour Market Impact Assessment LMIA.
+It helps Canada stay bilingual and diverse by attracting French speakers with a simplified hiring process.

 Who Can Apply?

-The program is open to people from any country, and there is no age limit.
-If you speak French and have a job offer in Canada (outside Quebec), you may be eligible.
+The Francophone Mobility Work Permit program is open to people that speak French from any country, and there is no age limit.
+If you are a French speaking worker and have a job offer in Canada (outside Quebec), you may be eligible.

-Spouses and common-law partners of these work permit holders can apply for their own open work permit.
+Spouses and common-law partners of these work permit holders can apply for their own open work permit, depending on the type of occupation that the Francophone mobility worker is engaged in.

 The dependent children of these work permit holders can also go to school or university at the same time.
 School age children may be able to attend school with or without a study permit, depending on their age and destination province.
 University age children will need to apply for their own study permit and meet all required eligibility factors.

-Francophone mobility work permits enable Canadian work experience that may assist with making a person eligible to apply for permanent residency in Canada.
+Francophone mobility work permits enable Canadian work experience that may assist with making a person eligible to apply to become permanent resident in Canada.

 Francophone Mobility Program Benefits